Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: The systematic error

 combined with the fact that

-The proof of \eqref{eq:step-3-1} is an adaptation of \cite[Proof of Proposition~2.1]{Gloria-Otto-09} which already covers the case of a constant coefficient in the zero order term of $L_T$, that is for $T^{-1}\phi_T$ instead of $T^{-1}p_\omega \phi_T$ (no randomness in the zero order term).
+The proof of (\ref{eqstep-3-1}) is an easy adaptation of \cite {Gloria-Otto-09}, proof of Proposition 2.1, which already covers the case of a constant coefficient in the zero order term of $L_T$, that is, for $T^{-1}\phi_T$ instead of $T^{-1}p_\omega\phi_T$ (no randomness in the zero order term).
+We only point out what needs to be changed in~\cite{Gloria-Otto-09}, proof of Proposition 2.1.